kartsims/vue-cordova-demo/README.md

 npm run browser
 ```

-> Testing in the browser only allows you to test a very few plugins as Cordova emulates but can still be useful.
+> Testing in the browser only allows you to test a very few plugins as Cordova emulates poorly most plugins in the browsers.
+This can still be useful to tweak the demo app quickly (hot reloading, yay!), instead of building the script files each time you want to preview your changes.

-Thanks to @barryvdh for implementing this feature.
+Thanks to [barryvdh](github.com/barryvdh) for implementing this feature.

 **Test in other platforms**